 If you are thinking about taking out a self build mortgage, this guide will explain all — from the types of mortgage available to you, the documentation you will need, what interest rates you can expect as well as the best self build mortgage deals available to you.

-Which Type of Self Build Mortgage Should I Choose?
+Types of Self Build Mortgage Available

 - the arrears type, where stage payments are given as each stage of the build is completed.
 The arrears-type self build mortgage is suitable for those who have a large cash injection of their own to put into the project.